MrT3313/MostBestestCalculator_TakeHomeChallenge1/ReadMe.md

 1. Prior to the presentation I added a `netlify.toml` file and deployed a version of my `dev` branch for people who were at the presentation to access

-2. Update `<ActionButton />` to accept more appropraite props and be more dynamic
+2. Update `<ActionButton />` to accept more appropraite props in order to be more dynamic
     - Previously: I was passing a `type` string prop from `<ButtonContainer />` to `<ActionButton />`.
-This prop was filtered through a switch statement to render different JSX with the corresponding `HTML Entity` and pass the appropriate symbol into into the `click()` function
+This prop was filtered through a switch statement to render different `JSX` with the corresponding `HTML Entity` and pass the appropriate symbol into into the `click()` function
     - Update: I am now passing an `operation` array prop that contains a symbol and the corresponding SVG icon to be rendered.
-This allows the `<ActionButton />` to dynamically render everything in one JSX return.
+This allows the `<ActionButton />` to dynamically render everything in one `JSX` return.

 3. Dynamic class names
-    - While it was the passing of the appropriate symbol to the `click()` function and the rendering of the `HTML entity` was the **main** reason that caused the duplicate code in the `<ActionButton />` it was highlighted that if I passed better props I could use dynamically make my class names.
+    - While rendering the appropriate `HTML entity` and passing of the appropriate `symbol` to the `click()` function was the **main** reason that caused the duplicate code in the `<ActionButton />` it was highlighted that if I passed better props I could also dynamically create my class names.
 This was **very** obvious when I looked back at the `<Button />` component ... which had an entire switch statement to catch the `0` button so the CSS could have it span 3 columns ...
 UPDATED!

-4. In responsing to my comment about not having a 'views' directory it was suggested that, because this is a small project, it might not be needed and that instead I could change my `components` directory into a `calculator` directory and my `Calculator.js` file into an `index.js` file in to signify the 'entry' into the app.
+4. In responsing to my comment about not having a 'views' directory it was suggested that, because this is a small project, it might not be needed and that instead I could change my `components` directory into a `calculator` directory and my `Calculator.js` file into an `index.js` file in in order to signify the 'entry' into the app.
 So I did!

+Thanks to Garrett & Matt (the Lambda Engineers) for making this happen!

 Next Up: Improved Testing!